NandaScott/Scrython/README.md

 ## Basic usage

 You can install scrython by running `pip install scrython`.
 Note that it requires `asyncio` and `aiohttp` too.
+Because of this, the minimum Python version is 3.5.3+.

 Scrython can be imported using `import scrython` at the top of your code.
 I've written to library to attempt to be familiar for those who already use it.
 As such, modules like `cards` are named to reflect the endpoints found in `api.scryfall.com/cards/`and so on.